Sensirion/arduino-i2c-different-buses-example/README.md

 What we have to remember for the configuration in the software later is the pins we used for the second I2C Bus, namely pin 17 for I2C clock (SCL) and pin 18 for I2C data (SDA).

+You can also follow the wiring diagram:

 The ESP32 DevKitC Board does make sure that GPIO lines are pulled to high state.
 So you do not manually wire or configure Pull Up resistors for the pins you are going to use.
-For more on Pull ups !!!!
-TODO !!!

-For other boards, you find the default I2C wiring on: https://docs.arduino.cc/learn/communication/wire/

-# Software I2C Bus Setup

-Depending on your board and the implementation, there is a second Wire1 object predefined.
-If not, you have to dig one layer deeper and instantiate a TwoWire object and assign the correct pins.
-There is a good explanation with different variants for the ESP32 boards using the Arduino IDE: https://randomnerdtutorials.com/esp32-i2c-communication-arduino-ide/

 For the ESP32 on Arduino IDE Platform there is a predefined instance of "TwoWire" named "Wire" which is configured for the default I2C Bus on pins 21/22.
 We can use this instance without any modification for the sensor attached to the "I2C Bus A" (default I2C Bus).